ResilientEcosystem/blog/_posts/2022-9-28-StartYourApplication.md

 ### Write Interface Implementations
 Now we are ready to write your own server.
 Create a KVServerExecutor which is inherited from TransactionExecutorImpl.
 TransactionExecutorImpl will deliver every transaction once it is committed.
-Nexres guarantees that the delivery is running in one thread and all the transactions are in the same order as when they are committed and executed in the Consensus Layer.
-Nexres also guarantees all the nodes will have the same execution ordering.
+NexRes guarantees that the delivery is running in one thread and all the transactions are in the same order as when they are committed and executed in the Consensus Layer.
+NexRes also guarantees all the nodes will have the same execution ordering.

 Then over-write the ExecuteData function to provide your own execution for each request data.
 ```